OEE Uplift: A structured approach for OEE improvement

 Once you have the data and see there is room for improvement, you’ll have a kick-off meeting with your stakeholders.
 If you are in a lean improvement team, you’ll want to talk with people on the shop-floor and find out whether or not the analysis you have on micro-stops, for example, is the same as what they experience in their day.

 Then you go into a dialogue about it with stakeholders and align on the improvement focus.
-This is important because if you want to improve micro-stops, you can’t also focus on improving changeovers or improving unexpected technical breakdowns.
+This is important because you can't fix everything at once.
+If you want to improve micro-stops, for example, you can’t also focus on improving changeovers or improving unexpected technical breakdowns.

 3. Analyzing